 To today’s Whole Foods sensibilities, it seems appropriate that Haribo’s attempt to give consumers a mass produced, sugary snack without any downside would fall flat.
 Eating healthy means washing dirt off produce, not tweaking the ingredients of candy in a lab.

-Consumers of the new olestra laden snacks, however, suffered like the unfortunate souls who bought Haribo’s sugarless gummy bears: Many loved the taste, but reported terrible diarrhea and gas that did not do wonders for Pringles sales.
-Procter & Gamble’s promised utopia of Americans eating whatever they wanted without consequences died in the fetal position between rushed trips to the bathroom.
+Consumers of the new olestra-laden snacks, however, suffered like the unfortunate souls who bought Haribo sugarless Gummy Bears.
+The promised utopia of consequence-free snacking died in the fetal position between rushed trips to the bathroom.

 The Invention of a Miracle Product

-As the company applied for the FDA to approve the use of olestra as a fat substitute, the executives must have had big plans for their bonuses.
+As P&G executives applied for FDA approval, they must have had big plans for their bonuses.

 “Side Effects Include…”

-Although no longer marketing olestra as a drug, Procter & Gamble could make a compelling case for olestra as a boon to public health.
-As the medical community worried about rising obesity rates, olestra could dramatically reduce Americans’ fat and calorie intake.
-Naysayers may have worried that Americans would binge even more on snack foods and ignore fruits and vegetables, but P&G could poo poo such thinking as ignoring how Americans really ate.
+Procter & Gamble could make a compelling case for olestra as a boon to public health.
+As the medical community worried about rising obesity rates, olestra promised to dramatically reduce Americans’ fat and calorie intake.

-Yet the approval process proved to be an uphill battle.
+Yet the FDA approval process proved to be an uphill battle.

 The Race to No Fat